leeyang/DRfold2/README.md

 ## Overview

-DRfold2 is a state-of-the-art deep learning method for RNA structure prediction.
+DRfold2 is a deep learning method for RNA structure prediction.
 At its core, DRfold2 utilizes the RNA Composite Language Model (RCLM), which provides enhanced full likelihood approximation capabilities to effectively capture co-evolutionary signals from unsupervised sequence data.

 ### Key Features